-Section 26 of the Municipalities Act of the Province of Prince Edward Island sets out the requirement of the Administrator to record and maintain accurate minutes and to record all resolutions, decisions and proceedings of the Council of a municipality.
+Section 116 of the Municipal Government Act of the Province of Prince Edward Island sets out the requirement of the Chief Administrative Officer (CAO) to record and maintain accurate minutes and to record all resolutions, decisions and proceedings of the Council of a municipality.
 Minutes are a meeting’s memory – they form a permanent, historical record of what was on a meeting agenda and the decisions that were made.
 When necessary, courts recognize the minutes of Council meetings as evidence of decisions made by Council and of actions taken or not taken by members of Council (pecuniary interest).
 Minutes, therefore, are vital and legal documents of a municipality.
 The written record should be clear, accurate and concise and include the following essential information:

 the name of the municipality;

 the time, date and place of meeting;

 the names of members absent (with or without consent);

 the name of the CAO (or person acting on their behalf);

 the name of the person presiding over the meeting;

 the type of meeting – special or regular;